18F/eng-hiring/_pages/pre-work/backend.md

   for a special arrangement).

 - Include instructions on how to run your program.
-Make sure that someone familiar with your chosen language can run your code (without any major dependencies).
+Make sure that someone familiar with your chosen language can easily run your code.

 - Include tests, and instructions on how to run the tests.